Version 1.4 - Last Updated: 05 May 2026

 This list will remain under review and may be amended.

-• part of an existing designated full course, its ‘parent course’
+• part of an existing designated full course, its ‘parent course’ delivered by the provider

 • at least 30 credits, or a bundle of modules from the same ‘parent course’ equalling at least 30 credits

-• have a single qualification level which should be level 4, 5 or 6 to determine if they are eligible for funding
+• have a single qualification level which should be level 4, 5 or 6

 • assessed and given a standardised transcript when they’re completed, to support credit transfer and facilitate labour market currency